Compute-and-Forward: Harnessing Interference through Structured Codes: Compute-and-Forward

-We now provide a detailed description of our encoding and decoding scheme.
-The following four steps are a basic outline: \begin{enumerate} \item Each transmitter maps its message from the finite field onto an element of a nested lattice code. \item Lattice codewords are dithered and transmitted over the channel. \item Receivers reliably decode a linear equation of the lattice codewords. \item These lattice equations are mapped back to the finite field to get the desired linear combination of messages. \end{enumerate}
+In this section, we provide a detailed description of our coding scheme.
+See Figure \ref{f:systemdiagram} for a block diagram.
+The following four steps are a basic outline: \begin{enumerate} \item Each transmitter maps its message from the finite field onto an element of a nested lattice code. \item The lattice codewords are transmitted over the channel. \item Each relay decodes a linear equation of the lattice codewords. \item These lattice equations are mapped back to the finite field to get the desired linear combination of messages. \end{enumerate} We begin with the proof for the real-valued case and then move on to the complex-valued case.

-We will first show how to go from messages to lattice codewords and from lattice equations back to linear combinations of messages.
-Then, we prove that linear equations of lattice codewords can be recovered at the desired computation rates.
-Finally, we will combine all of these steps to get our compute-and-forward scheme.

-The following lemma provides a mapping from messages over the finite field to points in a nested lattice code.